 In an effort to further express the performance you get for every dollar spent on our recommendations, we're charting out the hierarchy of cards from today's story.
-The red, black, and blue bars represent how each card fares at 1080p, 2160p, and the average of the two (respectively), while the orange line represents cost.
+The red, black, and blue bars represent how each card fares at 1080p, 2160p, and the average of the two, while the orange line indicates cost.
 If you mouse over the bar chart, you get a pop-up that shows performance relative to AMD's Radeon R9 295X2 (our current 100% ceiling).
-Mousing over the dots on the orange line pops up a low price easily attainable on Newegg.
-Clicking a bar or dot gives you the option to shop for that card, taking you to a link of our pick in that category.
-Often, our picks give you a lower price than the average displayed.
+Mousing over the dots on the orange line yields a low price easily attainable on Newegg.
+Clicking a bar or dot gives you the option to shop for that card, taking you to a link of our pick in each category.
+Often, our choices give you a lower price than the average displayed.

 |GeForce GT 730 64-bit GDDR5||72.02||Amazon||11||10||11|

 |Radeon R9 280||220.00||Amazon||43||36||40|

 |Radeon R9 280X||280.00||Amazon||49||43||46|

 |Radeon R9 290||429.99||Amazon||61||58||59|

 |Radeon R9 295X2||1000||Amazon||100||100||100|

 At the beginning of the chart, you see significant performance gains for every dollar spent.
 Clearly, the Radeon R7 250X is the price/performance card to beat under $150, while the Radeon R9 270X takes top honors under $200.
 Nvidia's GeForce GTX 750 Ti offers less performance than the Radeon R7 265 for a similar price.
 It might not be the best value play, but this Nvidia card remains attractive to gamers stuck with low-end power supplies they don't want to upgrade.